terilenard/dias-kuksa-firewall-doc/source/introduction.rst

 As for the cloud setup:

-1. A second Raspberry Pi 3/4 with Raspbian

-2. Ubuntu Virtual machine
+1. Ubuntu Virtual machine

-3. Subscription on `Bosch IoT Hub <https://docs.bosch-iot-suite.com/hub/getting-started/subscribe/>`_
+2. Subscription on `Bosch IoT Hub <https://docs.bosch-iot-suite.com/hub/getting-started/subscribe/>`_

 The rest of the steps, were tested on Raspberry Pi's 3 and 4.
-If a Ubuntu VM is chosen, some configurations may, a CAN interface may not be available, thus only a virtual one could be used.
+If a Ubuntu VM is chosen as a in-vehicle setup, some configurations may differ, access to a physical CAN may not be available, thus only a virtual one could be used.
 This is not a issue since the modules described in the following are meant to work with virtual equivalents for: CAN interfaces (virtual CAN) and Trusted Platform Module (virtual TPM).

 1.1.2 CAN interface
 -------------------